Results 1 - 9 from 9 for nonnative grasses in 0.577 sec.

 Foote Mt.
 George Botanical Preserve

 The majority of the exotics are grasses or composites, which is typical for these California habitats.
-Exotic plants are of concern in natural ... and predators.
+Exotic plants are of concern in ... and predators.
 This results in a competitive advantage over California’s native species.
 Over time, nonnative species can completely alter the plant composition and even soil chemicals of the area they ...

 napalandtrust.org